limuzi1/CMSC858D/README.md

 # CMSC858D
-This directory contains the code for course CMSC858D.
+This repository contains the code for course CMSC858D.